marcelgoh/marcelgoh.github.io/_posts/2025-07-22-blocky-schur.md

 ---

-My supervisor [Hamed Hatami](https://www.cs.mcgill.ca/~hatami/) and I have just uploaded to the arXiv two new papers: "[Block complexity and idempotent Schur multipliers](https://arxiv.org/pdf/2506.21752)" and "[Block structure in Boolean matrices with bounded factorization norm](https://arxiv.org/abs/2507.00872)".
+My supervisor [Hamed Hatami](https://www.cs.mcgill.ca/~hatami/) and I have just uploaded to the arXiv two new preprints: "[Block complexity and idempotent Schur multipliers](https://arxiv.org/pdf/2506.21752)" and "[Block structure in Boolean matrices with bounded factorization norm](https://arxiv.org/abs/2507.00872)".
-These papers are strongly related, and this blog post I'll introduce their common background before discussing what we managed to prove in our papers.
+These papers are strongly related, and this blog post I'll introduce their common background before discussing what have recently we managed to prove.

 <!--more-->